 When this system of making histograms is used it produces an output file which can directly be offered to the LATEX system for further processing.
-It uses axodraw.sty as a style file and one has to translate it eventually into a postscript file.
-Direct translation into a .pdf file is alas not yet possible because axodraw uses postscript for its primitive commands (the version that will come out soon can do this).
-One can however use ps2pdf afterwards to create a .pdf file.
-The relevant part of the example is in the file main2.c.
+It uses axodraw 2.sty as a style file and one has to translate it eventually into a postscript file or a pdf file.
+The relevant part of the example is in the file main 2.c.
 The way you use this histogramming is by running the program 2 with the command